INDIVIDUAL UNIVERSITY FACTS AND STATS

 - Maynooth University has won an international reputation for the standing of its research expertise and has the best record for commercialising research of any Irish university.

 - Founded in 1592, Trinity is situated in the heart of Dublin’s city centre, at the centre of the country’s transport hub, in a beautiful campus which contains a wonderful mix of modern and historic facilities (including the country’s largest research library).

 - With almost 18,000 students, TCD students represent 118 different nationalities and come from every county in Ireland (with over 50% from outside Dublin) and all socio-economic backgrounds.

 - There are over 100,000 alumni across the globe.
-Alumni of note include poet and author Oscar Wilde, novelist Samuel Beckett, writer Jonathan Swift, former Presidents of Ireland Mary Robinson and Mary MacAleese.
+Alumni of note include Oscar Wilde, novelist Samuel Beckett, writer Jonathan Swift and former Presidents of Ireland Mary Robinson and Mary MacAleese.

 - UCC is one of Ireland’s oldest institutions of higher education, founded as a Queen’s College in 1845.

-- The first female students were admitted to Queen’s College, Cork in the academic year 1885/’86.
-In 1910, Cork was the first Irish college to appoint a female professor, Mary Ryan, Professor of Romance Languages.
+- In 1910, Cork was the first Irish college to appoint a female professor, Mary Ryan, Professor of Romance Languages.

 - For 2018, UCC has over 3,000 international students from 100 countries around the world.

 - 93% of undergraduates go on to employment or further study.

-- UCC offers 120 degree and professional programmes
+- UCC offers more than 120 degree and professional programmes.

 - UCC is internationally acclaimed as one of the top 2% of research institutions in the world.